10up/wp-local-docker-docs/_includes/markdown/Installation.md

 ## Configuration

-The first time you run a WP Local Docker command, you will be asked if you want to use configuration defaults.
-By default, WP Local Docker will store all environments within `~/wp-local-docker-sites`.
-If you would like to customize this path, run `10updocker configure` and enter your desired path.
+The first time you run a WP Local Docker command, default configuration settings will be used if you have not manually configured WP Local Docker beforehand.
+By default, WP Local Docker will store all environments within the `~/wp-local-docker-sites` directory and try to manage your hosts file when creating and deleting environments.
+If you would like to customize the environment path or opt to not have WP Local Docker update your hosts file, run `10updocker configure` and follow the prompts.

 ## Updating